davidadenaiyes/NextGen_SuperStore/README.md

-# NextGen Retail sales Optimization Analysis
+# NextGen Retail Sales Optimization Analysis
 ![Data Analyst]()

 ## Introduction
 NextGen emporium is an online retail store that seeks insights from its data for informed business decisions.
 However, they recently observed that they do not have adequate data insights to answer pressing business issues on sales improvement.

+**_Disclaimer_**: _All datasets and reports do not represent any company, institution or country.
+All info are dummy dataset to demonstrate my capabilities in Tableau._

 ## Problem Statement
 NextGen, an  e-commerce company wants to optimize its online sales by analyzing its sales data and customer behavior to improve its product offerings and marketing strategies.
 I split the analysis into 3 major categories. **_Sales Performance, Customer Insights & Product Performance_**